Reem Kelani: Biography

-Kelani is a maternal cousin of Haneen Zoabi, the first Palestinian Israeli woman to be elected to the Knesset, a relative of Shawkat Kelani, a prominent doctor and co-founder of An-Najah University in Nablus, and the great niece of Wajih al-Kaylani, Shaykh al-Islam of the Philippines.
+Kelani is a maternal cousin of Haneen Zoabi, the first Palestinian Israeli woman to be elected to the Knesset, a relative of Shawkat Kelani, a prominent doctor and co-founder of An-Najah University in Nablus, and the great-niece of Wajih al-Kaylani, Shaykh al-Islam of the Philippines.

 Music

 Kelani started singing at the age of four, and she recalls it as one of the most profound experiences of her life.
 She continued singing as an amateur and semi-professional singer until she went professional in 1990.
 She studied piano as a child, exposing her to Western classical music, of which her father was an avid listener.
-Her father’s early fascination with Fred Astaire’s black-and-white films introduced Kelani to the music of George Gershwin and Irving Berlin, the Jazz elements of which can be heard in her own music and in her choice of a band based around a Jazz rhythm section, alongside traditional Arabic instruments.
+Her father’s early fascination with Fred Astaire's black-and-white films introduced Kelani to the music of George Gershwin and Irving Berlin, the jazz elements of which can be heard in her music and her choice of a band based around a Jazz rhythm section, alongside traditional Arabic instruments.

-Kelani has spoken publicly about a turning point when, as a teenager attending a family wedding in the village of Nein outside Nazareth, she became interested in Palestinian and Arabic music.
-She has also described Kuwait as "a country whose rich musical heritage remains an essential part of my personal and collective soundscape".
+Kelani has spoken publicly about a turning point when, as a teenager, she attended a family wedding in the village of Nein outside Nazareth and became interested in Palestinian and Arabic music.
+She has also described Kuwait as "a country whose rich musical heritage remains an essential part of my personal and collective soundscape."

-In Kuwait in 1988, Kelani organised and led a major fundraising show called "I Got Rhythm" for the British charity Medical Aid for Palestinians, MAP, the organisation which employed Dr Pauline Cutting O.B.E. and Dr Ang Swee Chai in Bourj al-Barajneh camp in Beirut.
+In Kuwait in 1988, Kelani organised and led a major fundraising show called "I Got Rhythm" for the British charity Medical Aid for Palestinians, MAP, the organisation which employed Dr. Pauline Cutting O.B.E. and Dr. Ang Swee Chai in Bourj al-Barajneh camp in Beirut.
 In 2003, Kelani performed alongside Guy Barker and his band on the BBC World Service's World Cafe.
-For the programme, Kelani performed her own unique blending of George Gershwin's "The Half of It, Dearie' Blues" with traditional Palestinian singing.
+For the programme, Kelani performed her unique blending of George Gershwin's "The Half of It, Dearie' Blues" with traditional Palestinian singing.

-Kelani's release in 2006 of her solo album Sprinting Gazelle – Palestinian Songs from the Motherland and the Diaspora represented the culmination of many years of research and preparation.
+Kelani's solo album Sprinting Gazelle—Palestinian Songs from the Motherland and the Diaspora, released in 2006, represented the culmination of many years of research and preparation.

 In January 2007, Kelani led a tour of Syria, performing twice at the Opera House in Damascus and once at the Directorate of Culture in Aleppo.
-Organised by the British Council, Reem brought together for the tour a bespoke line-up comprising 3 of her UK musicians and 3 from Syria: Amir Qara Jouli (violin), Basel Rajoub (saxophones) and Simon Mreach (percussion).
+Organised by the British Council, Reem brought together for the tour a bespoke line-up comprising three of her UK musicians and three from Syria: Amir Qara Jouli (violin), Basel Rajoub (saxophones), and Simon Mreach (percussion).

-Kelani also undertook in 2007 a commission from the Manchester International Festival to compose a 30 minute piece for performance at the Festival with the Beating Wing Orchestra comprising refugee musicians.
-The resulting work "Paradise in Strangers" explored universal themes such as migration, suffering, parting, reunion and celebration.
+Later in 2007, Kelani also undertook a commission from the Manchester International Festival to compose a 30-minute piece for performance at the Festival with the Beating Wing Orchestra, which comprises refugee musicians.
+The resulting work, "Paradise in Strangers," explored universal themes such as migration, suffering, parting, reunion, and celebration.
 It featured poetry and prose written by Reem and members of the orchestra, as well as verses by Robert Burns (A Slave's Lament) and Salma Khadra Jayyusi (Rootless).